paterkleomenis/One-GPU-Passthrough/README.md

 3. **Choose Installation Media**
    - Select **“Local install media (ISO image or CDROM)”** if you have an ISO file.
    - Click **“Forward”**.
-   - Browse to and select your ISO file, then click **“Forward”**. (if it doesn't go forward **unselect** the Automatically detect from the installation media/source and write it on your own)
+   - Browse to and select your ISO file, then click **“Forward”**.
+     - If it doesn't go forward **unselect** the "Automatically detect from the installation media/source" and write it on your own.

 4. **Allocate Resources**
    - **Memory**: Allocate RAM (e.g., 8 GB).